Risk-Budgeted Control Framework for Balanced Performance and Safety in Autonomous Vehicles: Risk-Budget Monitor

 \section{Risk-Budget Monitor}

-As the optimization in \eqref{eq:cost_function} allows for non-zero risk, a balance can be struck between performance, safety, and the prevention of solution infeasibility.
-Furthermore, a single infeasible step or a momentary non-zero risk might not immediately lead the AV into an unsafe area, especially when the system operates with a safety buffer.
-To manage this trade-off effectively, this section defines the criteria for bad step detection and the mechanism of the risk window monitor.
+As the optimization in \eqref{eq:cost_function} allows non-zero risk through relaxation, a trade-off can be achieved between performance and safety.
+However, under real-time computational constraints, the solver may occasionally return a non-optimal solution, such as a suboptimal convergence or a temporarily elevated risk level.
+Importantly, a single non-optimal step or transient increase in risk does not necessarily drive the AV into an unsafe region, particularly when a safety margin is maintained.

+To manage this trade-off systematically, this section formalizes the notion of a bad step and introduces a sliding-window risk monitor to evaluate safety quality over a finite horizon.